Robert King (conductor): Career

-Following a custodial sentence in 2007 for the sexual abuse of minors, King made a return to the podium in 2009.
-Having recorded mostly for Hyperion Records prior to his conviction, since 2013 he has recorded for his own label, Vivat, whose debut recording, I Was Glad, reached number 1 in the UK Specialist Classical Albums Chart and was a finalist in the 2013 Gramophone Awards.
+Having recorded mostly for Hyperion Records from 1987 until 2007, since 2012 he has recorded for the Vivat label, whose debut recording, I Was Glad, reached number 1 in the UK Specialist Classical Albums Chart and was a finalist in the 2013 Gramophone Awards.
+A series of recordings of the music of Purcell were finalists in the Gramophone awards in 2020, 2021 and 2022.

+From 1996-2002 King was a director of PAMRA (Performing Artists Media Rights Association), a UK not-for-profit organisation set up in 1996 as a result of EU directive 92/100/EEC, Article 8(2), which gave performers the right to receive "equitable remuneration".
+Prior to this, “non-featured artists” (including backing musicians, orchestral players and choral singers) did not receive royalties when their performances were broadcast or played in public.
+Involved in complex rights negotiations over his six years on the board, King was one of two PAMRA directors to sign the society’s first reciprocal international agreement, that with the Dutch collection society SENA, opening the door to dozens of similar international agreements.
+By 2002 PAMRA had more than 15,000 members and was paying out millions of pounds in royalties to rank-and-file musicians.

 A published author and editor of many scores, principally of baroque music, King wrote a monograph, ‘Henry Purcell - "A Greater Musical Genius England Never had"‘ (London: Thames & Hudson) published in 1995, coinciding with the 300th anniversary of the composer's death in 1695.
-In 2010 and 2011, two volumes of English church music edited by King were published by Oxford University Press, joining nearly 100 other works he has edited from the Baroque and Classical eras.
+In 2010 and 2011, two volumes of English church music edited by King were published by Oxford University Press, followed in 2012 and 2014 by editions of choral works by Emanuele d'Astorga and Henry Purcell.
+A further 90 editions of choral and instrumental music, predominantly from the baroque period but also including substantial choral works by Felix Mendelssohn and Charles Villiers Stanford, have been published by The King’s Consort.

-He was formerly with the agency HarrisonParrott.

-Indecent assault convictions

-In 2007, King was convicted of fourteen charges of indecent assault for the sexual assault of five boys, three under the age of sixteen, between 1982 and 1995; he was acquitted on another charge.
-King received a custodial sentence of 3 years 9 months and was placed on the sex offenders' register for life.
-During the case, King denied the abuse, describing the boys as "absolute liars".
+In 2007, King was convicted of fourteen charges of historical indecent assault of five males, three under the age of sixteen, between 1983 and 1994; he was acquitted on another charge.
+King received a sentence of 3 years 9 months and was placed on the sex offenders' register.
+During the case, King pleaded "not guilty": when questioned if the boys were lying, he replied "absolutely".
 Following his sentence, King was not prohibited from working with children.
 In 2013, commenting after criticism for his taking part in a charity fundraising concert, King stated that he had 'accepted my sentence, and have paid my debt to society'.

 Personal life

-At the time of his conviction, King was married, with a young child.
+King is married, with two children.